erdos-project/pylot/README.md

-Pylot is an autonomous vehicle platform for developing and test autonomous vehicle components (e.g., perception, prediction, planning) using the Carla simulator.
+Pylot is an autonomous vehicle platform for developing and testing autonomous vehicle components (e.g., perception, prediction, planning) using the Carla simulator.